regisbsb/FeatureBee/README.md

 3. Make your changes (in it´s own branch)
 4. Send PullRequest

+## Feature Bee Client

+The client is the application where you implement the features.
+The features are toggled in an IF-Statement:

+    if (Feature.IsEnabled("My Feature"))
+    {
+      ViewBag.Message = "Congratulations!";
+    }

 ## Feature Bee Server

+The Server distributes the feature state to all registered clients, and is the ui for however is editing the feature state.

 ![Feature Bee Server](https://github.com/AutoScout24/FeatureBee/raw/master/documentation/images/Feature%20Bee%20-%20Server.png)

 ## Feature Bee TrayIcon

+The TrayIcon is displayed on the page, and can be used to turn features off and on for the current user.

 ![Feature Bee Tray](https://github.com/AutoScout24/FeatureBee/raw/master/documentation/images/Feature%20Bee%20-%20Tray%20Icon.png)